CD Full Form: Working Principle

 - The right circularly (R) and left circularly polarized (L) light is incident on a molecule/sample.

-- Circularly polarized light when passed through a dichroic sample will be elliptically polarized.
+- Circularly polarized light will be elliptically polarised when passed through a dichroic sample.

 - This becomes possible since the circularly polarized components of the original linear polarized light will now not be of equal magnitudes due to differential absorbance (i.e., circular dichroism).

-- Different deviation (in degrees) occurs in each as the molecule is chiral; giving 2 different color illuminations; hence the name circular dichroism.
+- Different deviation (in degrees) occurs in each as the molecule is chiral, giving 2 different colour illuminations; hence the name circular dichroism.

 [Left circularly polarized light - Anti-clockwise rotation of the electric vector